karthik101/30loops-user-docs/30loops-user-docs/rest_api.rst

 :variant:

     Each resource type (label) has one or more variants.
-A variant specifies a specific type of this rsource, eg: *postgres* for databases or *git* for repositories.
+A variant specifies a specific type of this resource, eg: *postgres* for databases or *git* for repositories.

 Resource References